bloominstituteoftechnology/Auth-Friends/README.md

 * Once your server is up and running, the URL you'll be able to hit from within your action creators is `http://localhost:5000`.
 * Take a look at the endpoints that our API has to offer in `server.js`.

-  * `**[GET]** /api/friends/get`
-  * `**[POST]** /api/friends/create`
-  * `**[UPDATE]** /api/friends/update`
-  * `**[DELETE]** /api/friends/delete`
+  * **[GET]** to `/api/friends`: returns the list of friends.
+  * **[POST]** to `/api/friends`: creates a friend and return the new list of friends.
+Pass the friend as the `body` of the request (the second argument passed to `axios.post`).
+  * **[PUT]** to `/api/friends/:id`: updates the friend using the `id` passed as part of the URL.
+Send the an object with the updated information as the `body` of the request (the second argument passed to `axios.put`).
+  * **[DELETE]** to `/api/friends/:id`: removes the friend using the `id` passed as part of the URL.

 ## Initialize Project

-* Run `npm i` inside the root directory of this project.
-Run `node server.js` to start the server.
+* Run `yarn` or `npm i` inside the root directory of this project to install dependencies.
+* Run `yarn start` or `npm start` to start the API server.
-* Run `create-react-app friends` in in a separate terminal window in the root directory of the project to create your starter application.
+* Run `create-react-app friends` in a separate terminal window in the root directory of the project to create your starter application.
-* `cd` into 'friends' & Run `npm i redux react-redux redux-thunk redux-logger axios`, which will install the needed dependencies.
+* `cd` into the _friends_ folder and type `yarn add redux react-redux redux-thunk redux-logger axios` or `npm i redux react-redux redux-thunk redux-logger axios`, which will install the needed dependencies.
 * You will create a list of your friends using React and Redux.
-* The general flow of steps will be to create your action creator functions, your reducers, and then your React components.
+* A possible flow of steps will be to create your Components, action creators, reducers, root reducer and your Redux store.
+Then use the Provider component from `react-redux` to pass the store to your root component and `connect` the React components that need access to the store.
 * Don't forget to hook up the store using the `Provider` tag inside of `src/index.js`, passing it your root reducer.
 * You will need to use `redux-thunk` as a middleware inside of `src/index.js`.
 You'll want to be sure to pass it to `applyMiddleware()` then feed it into your createStore function.
-* If you so choose include `redux-logger` to your middleware.
+* If you so choose, include `redux-logger` to your middleware.
 You're going to have plenty of action creators that will consume our API so you'll get plenty of actions triggered.
-* You'll only need one reducer to represent the state of this application.
-This reducer will be a 'friends' reducer whos job is to look at all of the responses

-## Reducer and our State Tree
+## Root Reducer and our State Tree

-* Your initial state could looks something like this:
+* Your initial state **could** (but doesn't have to) look something like this:

 ```js
 {